Dominic Murgido

 • Get through the next few days knowing that time does allow all of us to heal a little bit eventually.

 • Surround yourself with those that feel the same way you do.
 Don’t allow those that feel differently or have another agenda affect your grieving process.
-Death brings out the best and worst in people.
+Death, sometimes, brings out the best and worst in people.

 • You carry your loved one with you in everything you see, say or do.
 Trust that they are with you as the loving voice in your head; it’s the one that expresses confidence in you when you are at your lowest.